CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

 ## Microservices

-A `microservice` is the highest layer of the stack where you, the developer, lives.
-A microservice is intended to perform a small job.
+**A `microservice` is the highest layer of the stack where you, the developer, lives.** A microservice is intended to perform a small job.
 Anyone who has done UI development will be familiar with the event-driven nature of a microservice.
 As data becomes available, methods are called within your microservice file, and it is your job to simply react to whatever is of interest.

 Every microservice has a well formatted name, like `device_*_microservice.py` or `location_*_microservice.py`.
-The naming convention helps developers understand that the Python module is a microservice, and that it's either a "Device Microservice" or a "Location Microservice".
+The naming convention helps developers understand that the Python module is a microservice, and that it's either a "Device Microservice" or a "Location Microservice" which we explain below.

 Microservices can be packaged together in a directory (like a library) so you can keep them in one place in your repository and use them across multiple bot services without forking your code for each service.
 Use the `structure.json` file to pull entire `microservice` directories into your local bot project.
+Microservice packages all end up underneath the `intelligence/` directory.
 You can see that `intelligence/lesson1` is a self-describing microservice package because it contains `index.py`, `runtime.json`, and `structure.json` files.
-That means you could technically take the `lesson1` microservice directory and drag it somewhere else in your file system, and then simply reference it with `structure.json` to pull it back in as you generate or commit your bot.
+That means you could technically take the `lesson1` microservice directory and drag it somewhere else in your file system, and then simply reference it with your bot's main `structure.json` to pull it back in as you generate or commit your bot.

 Every microservice extends the `Intelligence` class found in `com.ppc.Bot/intelligence/intelligence.py`.
-The event-driven methods found in any microservice are simply copy/pasted from the top of the `com.ppc.Bot/intelligence/intelligence.py` file.
+The event-driven methods found in any microservice are unapologetically copy/pasted from the top of the `com.ppc.Bot/intelligence/intelligence.py` file.

 ### Device Microservices